What is Data Extraction?

 How to design a Data Extraction Form for Systematic Reviews?

-Depending on the protocol/proposal of your research, you might need to extract the certain types of data from the Included Studies:
+Depending on the protocol/proposal of your research, you might need to extract certain types of data from the Included Studies:

 1: What is Meta-Analysis?